BCAPATHSHALA/SHOPYRO_LITE/CONTRIBUTING.md

 Thank you for your interest in contributing to Shopyro!
 We welcome contributions from the community and are excited to see what you'll bring to this headless commerce template.

+📌**Note**: Shopyro is an independent project by Websyro.
+It is not affiliated with, endorsed by, or sponsored by Shopify Inc. “Shopify” is a trademark of Shopify Inc.

 ## Table of Contents

 - [Code of Conduct](#code-of-conduct)